 - i) Duration of the programme: 5 years - ii) Total No. of credits requirements: 200 - iii) M.Tech.
-Thesis credits: 32 - iv) Core Industry Internship credits: 3 - v) Humanities and Social Sciences credits = 20 (At the end of the 8th Semester students has to complete 168 credits) - vi) Curriculum listed in 7th and 8th semester are produced in 2.8.3. - vii) Requirement of internship programme Doing project in the industries etc. Yes - viii) Minimum CGPA required for successful completion of the course 6.0 - ix) Prospective Employers / Takers : All relevant industries / Academic institutes / Research and Developments organizations.
+Thesis credit: 32 - iv) Core Industry Internship : 3 Credits - v) Humanities and Social Sciences = 20 credits (At the end of the 8th Semester students have to complete 168 credits) Course. - vi) Curriculum listed in 7^{th} and 8^{th} semester are produced in 2.8 (Table 3). - vii) Requirement of internship programme Doing project in the industries etc. Yes - viii) Minimum CGPA required for successful completion of the course 5.0 - ix) Prospective Employers/Takers : All relevant industries / Academic institutes / Research and Developments organizations.

 Students of the B.Tech. - M.Tech.
 (Dual degree) programme spend their first seven semesters doing undergraduate courses together with the students of the B.Tech. programme, while the last three semesters are spent doing postgraduate courses together with the students of the M.Tech. programme.
-At the end of five years, they graduate, receiving both B.Tech. and M.Tech. degrees together.
+At the end of five years, they graduate, receiving both B.Tech. and M.Tech.
+Degrees together.
 There is no option of early exit with a B.Tech. degree only unless the student's performance is so poor that he/she is considered incapable of securing the higher degree.
 Institute reserves the sole right to make the decision in such cases.